 Clamming and Crabbing Clinics

-Early spring can leave us feeling clammy and crabby in the best way — the freshly harvested shellfish way.
+Early summer can leave us feeling clammy and crabby in the best way — the freshly harvested shellfish way.
 The folks in Lincoln City get that.
-And that’s why they offer free clamming and crabbing clinics starting in April and running through October.
+And that’s why they offer free clamming and crabbing clinics starting in June and running through September.

-Get clammy: Clamming clinics are held once month on Fridays starting April 18, 2014.
+Get clammy: Clamming clinics are held once month on different weekdays starting Thursday, June 9, 2016.
 Each clinic begins with a brief overview of Oregon’s clam digging regulations, identification and harvest methods, and cleaning and cooking details.
 Participants will need a shellfish license (which you can purchase at local bait shop), a pair of gloves, a 5-gallon bucket, a clam bag and a shovel.
 You’ll be on the lookout for purple varnish clams and softshell clams, which are easy to prepare and delicious in chowder, pasta or steamed and dipped in butter.

-Feeling crabby: Crabbing clinics are also held monthly starting Wednesday, April 16, 2014.
+Feeling crabby: Four crabbing clinics are also set for this summer, starting Wednesday, June 8, 2016.
 Participants will receive a brief introduction as well as information about regulations, harvesting, cleaning and cooking.
-Things to bring: a shellfish license, a few folding crab traps (not rings or pots, which don’t work well from shore), a crab measuring tool (Crabs smaller than 5 and ¾ inches across the shell, as well as all females, must be released as part of Oregon’s commitment to sustainable fisheries.), a 5-gallon bucket, a package of chicken legs for bait (Really!) and a pair of gloves.
+Things to bring: a shellfish license, a few folding crab traps (not rings or pots, which don’t work well from shore), a crab measuring tool (Cabs smaller than 5 and ¾ inches across the shell, as well as all females, must be released as part of Oregon’s commitment to sustainable fisheries.), a 5-gallon bucket, a package of chicken legs for bait (Really!) and a pair of gloves.

 about author Eileen Garvin